The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 The latest version (4.9) alone has been downloaded over 90 million times.
 Among its users are some of the most well-known websites.
 From the New York Times over TechCrunch to Forbes – many big names out there choose WordPress to power their online presence.

 Joomla – The Runner Up

 Joomla! (as it is correctly spelled) was established in 2005, as a fork of another CMS called Mambo.
 The name derives from Jumla, a Swahili word meaning “all together”.
 This refers to its nature as an open source project maintained by a community of volunteers.

 Joomla is the second most popular CMS on the web.
-Its market share in the CMS market is 6.3 percent, on the entire Internet it powers 3.1 percent of all websites.
-This translates to roughly 58 million web presences.
-Overall, it has been downloaded more than 93 million times.
+Its market share On the CMS market is 6.3 percent, it powers 3.1 percent of all websites on the internet.
+This translates to roughly 58 million websites.
+In overall, it has been downloaded more than 93 million times.